What Is A Gummy Smile?

 - Cosmetic Botox: Botox can be used to reduce the movement of the upper lip when you smile.
 As a result, the gums are temporarily covered.

-- Jaw Surgery: In advanced cases, especially for patients in moderate to severe jaw placement issues, jaw surgery may be recommended to the realign the jaw and minimize the appearance of a gummy smile
+- Jaw Surgery: In advanced cases, especially for patients with moderate to severe jaw placement issues, jaw surgery may be recommended to realign the jaw and minimize the appearance of a gummy smile

 Correct A Gummy Smile in Bethesda, MD